luxfhe/example-ios-demo/README.md

 1. **FHE Health**: Analyzes sleep quality data and provides statistics about the user's weight, producing graphs and insights.
 The sleep tracking can be done by an iWatch using the dedicated [Sleep App](https://support.apple.com/guide/watch/track-your-sleep-apd830528336/watchos).
 1. **FHE Ads**: Displays targeted ads based on an encrypted user-profile.
 Internet advertising relies on behavioral profiling through cookies, but tracking user behavior without encryption has privacy risks.
 With FHE, a user can manually create their profile and ads can be matched to it without actually exposing the user-profile.

-For these demo end-user applications, analysis and processing of the encrypted information is done on Zama's servers.
+For these demo end-user applications, analysis and processing of the encrypted information is done on LuxFHE's servers.
 Server side functionality for these end-user applications is implemented in the [Server](Server/README.md) directory.

-The **Data Vault** uses [TFHE-rs](https://github.com/zama-ai/tfhe-rs) and  [Concrete ML Extensions](https://github.com/zama-ai/concrete-ml-extensions) to encrypt and decrypt data.
+The **Data Vault** uses [TFHE-rs](https://github.com/luxfhe-ai/tfhe-rs) and  [Concrete ML Extensions](https://github.com/luxfhe-ai/concrete-ml-extensions) to encrypt and decrypt data.

 ## Setup